 They may also try to obtain and use your personal information, including your Social Security Number, to file a false tax return to claim your stimulus payment.

-Please know, the IRS will not call or email you to “verify” your payment details.
+Please know, the IRS will not call, text, or email you to “verify” your payment details.
 Do not give out your personal information, like a bank account, debit account or PayPal account information to anyone claiming to be from the IRS.

 If you do receive a call, do not engage with the scammers or thieves, just hang up.